British United Airways: Antecedents and inception

 In addition to the Safari routes to Africa, BUA also established a network of scheduled services to mainly secondary destinations in Continental Europe, including Barcelona, Gibraltar, Ibiza, Málaga, Le Touquet, Lourdes, Palma, Perpignan, Amsterdam, Rotterdam, and the Channel Islands.
 BUA furthermore continued Hunting-Clan's Africargo scheduled freight operation.
-This had given it access to Heathrow, Hunting's old base, for a limited number of all-cargo services to Africa.
+This had given it access to London Heathrow, Hunting's old base, for a limited number of all-cargo services to Africa.
 Moreover, BUA acted as Sudan Airways's technical advisers and operated that airline's Blue Nile Viscount services between Khartoum and London Gatwick.

 BUA was a full member of the International Air Transport Association (IATA) since its inception as a result of inheriting Hunting-Clan's membership.
 This included membership of IATA's trade association as well as participation in tariff co-ordination with other member airlines in the organisation's annual traffic conferences.
 BUA also continued Airwork's and Hunting-Clan's participation in various pool agreements with foreign national airlines.
-On the East African routes, for example, BUA participated in a tripartite pool agreement with BOAC and East African Airways.contemporary timetable images: British United Airways, Timetables and fares, valid 1st November 1961 — 29th March 1962, Tourist, Economy and Skycoach services, Skycoach passenger information, p.
-6 Participating in revenue-sharing agreements with its foreign counterparts was a prerequisite for securing overseas traffic rights, especially in Africa.
+On the East African routes, for example, BUA participated in a tripartite pool agreement with BOAC and East African Airways.
+Participating in revenue-sharing agreements with its foreign counterparts was a prerequisite for securing overseas traffic rights, especially in Africa.

-Freddie Laker, BUA's first managing director (MD), used his contacts to British Rail (BR) to create a £100,000 city centre check-in facility in London's West End in a disused part of Victoria Station, which opened in late-April 1962.
+Freddie Laker, BUA's first managing director (MD), used his contacts to British Rail (BR) to create a £100,000 city centre check-in facility in London's West End in a disused part of Victoria station, which opened in late-April 1962.
 This enabled BUA's scheduled passengers to complete all check-in formalities, including dropping off their hold luggage, before boarding their train to Gatwick.